Teaching Excellence and Achievement Program (TEA) 2016

 Applicants must submit the original application and two complete copies (total of three copies).
 Each copy of the application should be submitted in the following order:

 - Application.
 Click here to download (PDF).

 - Completed Institutional Support and Reference Form.
 Click here to download (PDF).

 - A copy of your passport (if available).

 English Language Proficiency

-Interested applicants who do not already have a valid TOEFL score of 450 or above should plan to take the Institutional TOEFL Practice (ITP) on March 2, 2013, or March 30, 2013, at the Royal University of Phnom Penh (RUPP).
-Registration for the test must be done at least 7 working days prior to the test date.
-Please contact Mr. Thavuth for the registration at 023 884 320 or 016 696 699.
+Interested applicants who do not already have a valid TOEFL score of 450 or above should plan to take the Institutional TOEFL Practice (ITP) at the Royal University of Phnom Penh (RUPP).